haxsaw/hikaru/docs/issues.rst

 real documentation motivation since each property can have a description in the swagger file, so there's really no need for an additional class just to have class documentation.
 It does avoid putting the doc in more than once in the file, but the motivation is unclear.
-In any event, since these objects don't have their own properties, hikaru simply makes a derived class of ``str`` with the proper name.
+In any event, since these objects don't have their own properties, Hikaru simply makes a derived class of ``str`` with the proper name.
 While they process YAML correctly, be aware that they exist and won't support the methods that were documented for the HikaruBase class.